vdcast/Module_3_Lesson_6_hw_2_Compose/README.md

 **Task:**

 Create a conditionally "empty" program on the MVP architecture, no special design.
 As a server, we take any API (you can choose any API) or connect to any site.
-Let's the application name be "Smart Home Manager".
+Let's the application name be "Smart House Manager".
 1) Main screen: "Light", "Kitchen", "Case", "Air conditioning", "Settings".
 2) "Light": It has screens of "Light Control" (it has a bunch of on / off switches, which are connected to the server by clicking, the answer is 200 - ok), "Statistics" (with a number consumption for this month, for the last and for the year).
 Several TextFields to make adjustments manually.
 Data need to be stored somewhere.
 3) "Kitchen": Here is one screen with a button - "Start cooking".
 Cooking time - 1 min.